 - dim the lights to calm the atmosphere

-- helping her change positions at least every hour
+- help her change positions at least every hour (best early labor positions, active labor positions, and transition labor positions)

 - remind her to use the restroom every hour so her bladder doesn’t hold up baby’s head